mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 {% endraw %}
 {% endhighlight %}

 I've omitted most of the script, because I want to focus on the try..catch blocks specifically.
-Per the documentation linked above, if any point our code inside the try{} block encounters a terminating error, the script will immediately stop it and execute the catch{} block, which contains the automatic variable $Error, which in turn contains the details of our terminating error.
+Per the documentation linked above, if at any point our code inside the try{} block encounters a terminating error, the script will immediately stop it and execute the catch{} block, which contains the automatic variable $Error, which in turn contains the details of our terminating error.

 What this means for us is that, if and when our script encounters an error, the catch{} block will grab it and log it into $LogResults alongside current $Step where we encountered the error. $LogResults then immediately gets exported to a file for us to review at our leisure.